lamhq/tech-notes/frontend/cypress/5-concepts/5-writting-test/1-folder-structure.md

 cypress/support/e2e.js
 ```

-This file runs before every single spec file.
-You don't have to import this file.

-The support file is a great place to put reusable behavior such as custom commands or global overrides that you want applied and available to all of your spec files.
+The support file is a great place to put reusable behavior such as **custom commands** or **global overrides** that you want applied and available to all of your spec files.

 From your support file you can import or require other files to keep things organized.